-- [1] Density bonuses or increases may be allowed for the provision of affordable housing, project amenities, proximity to transit, and/or other special project considerations, as noted in Section 5.2.3. - [2] If specified within an adopted Master Plan or Specific Plan, density may be calculated at net acre (double or triple net) instead of gross acre. - [3] New lots created with Parcel Maps shall use the density calculation methodology of Section 7.1.13. - [4] See Section 3.5.1.B through 3.5.1.J for allowed densities for residential product types in all other zones, where allowed. - [5] Unless otherwise noted, lot standards are based on net lot area, as defined in Chapter 7. - [6] For single-family development and duplexes/halfplexes with a public water service but no public sewer, the minimum lot size is one (1) acre; and two (2) acres where neither a public water nor a public sewage facility is in use.
+- [1] Density bonuses or increases may be allowed for the provision of affordable housing, project amenities, proximity to transit, and/or other special project considerations, as noted in Section 5.2.3. - [2] If specified within an adopted Master Plan or Specific Plan, density may be calculated at net acre (double or triple net) instead of gross acre. - [3] New lots created with Parcel Maps shall use the density calculation methodology of Section 7.1.13. - [4] See Section 3.5.1.B through 3.5.1.J for allowed densities for residential product types in all other zones, where allowed. - [5] Unless otherwise noted, lot standards are based on net lot area, as defined in Chapter 7. - [6] For single-family development and duplexes/halfplexes with a public water service but no public sewer, the minimum lot size is one acre; and two acres where neither a public water nor a public sewage facility is in use.
 Public water facilities shall be required for all multifamily residential and subdivision projects.
-[AMENDED 06-22-2017]
+[AMENDED 06-22-2017]. - [7] In the RD-5 and RD-7 zones, minimum interior lot width for single-family uses where a public sewage facility is not in use or where neither a public water nor a public sewage facility is in use is 52 feet.
+The required minimum lot width for duplexes/halfplexes and multifamily residential in this scenario is 100 feet.

-Table 5.7.A Lot Standards - Low Density Residential [AMENDED 09-09-2022]
+Table 5.7.A.
+Lot Standards - Low Density Residential [AMENDED 09-09-2022]